Centerville, Iowa: Pancake Day

 Since 1949, the city has conducted an annual Pancake Day festival.
 For the first five years, the celebration was held the first Thursday in October until 1954 when it was moved to the last Thursday in September.
 In 1965 the celebration was moved to the last Saturday in September.
 Pancake Day is a time for local businesses and organizations to cook up pancakes which they provide for free to their customers to show thanks for their continued patronage.
 The event that is held in the Courthouse Square Historic District features a morning kiddie parade, a larger afternoon parade with a unique double-loop parade route, a beauty queen contest and free entertainment.
 On Pancake Day 2021, the Guinness World Record was set when 14,000 pancakes served in four hours.

-Pancake Day has been attended by Tennessee Senator Estes Kefauver; J. C. Penney; Philip W. Pillsbury; former Governor of New York, W. Averell Harriman; Muriel Humphrey; Rocky Marciano; and Centerville Native Simon Estes.
+Pancake Day has been attended by Tennessee Senator Estes Kefauver; James Cash Penney; Philip W. Pillsbury; former Governor of New York, W. Averell Harriman; Muriel Humphrey; Rocky Marciano; and Centerville Native Simon Estes.
 Entertainers have included Thomas Ian Nicholas, Barbara Mandrell, and Minnie Pearl.